EmanuelePiemontese/Exploring-the-Use-of-LLMs-for-Requirements-Specification-in-an-IT-Consulting-Company/GPT4-generated docs/Jira template of User Story 1/User Story 1.md

-# Jira template of the 20 User Stories of generation 14
+# Jira template of the User Story n.1 of 14

 | **User Story 1: Search Availability by Exploitation Rights** |  |
 |- | - |